airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 [Default Variation](default-variation.md) for any [Flag Function](flag-functions.md) call.

 Every account is provided with two pairs of keys: one for the testing and one for the production environment.
-These API keys are available in the Airship Dashboard.
+These API keys are available in the Airdeploy Dashboard.

 ## Install a client library